Vascular Inflammation, Therapeutics & Analytics Lab

 Principal Investigator

-Dr. Siddarth Raajasekar is a biochemist and Assistant Professor whose work focuses on vascular inflammation, immune-redox mechanisms, and translational biomarker research.
-He completed his PhD at the University of Canterbury, New Zealand, where he investigated macrophage activation and inflammatory metabolites in cardiovascular disease.
+Dr. Siddarth Raajasekar is a biochemist and Assistant Professor at the Department of Biotechnology, KIT–KalaignarKarunanidhi Institute of Technology, where his work centers on vascular inflammation, immune-redox mechanisms, and translational biomarker research.
+He completed his PhD at the University of Canterbury, New Zealand, investigating macrophage activation and inflammatory metabolites in cardiovascular disease.
 His current research integrates clinical data analytics, computational drug discovery, and molecular modelling to study neurovascular dysfunction, antimicrobial resistance, and inflammasome-driven disease pathways.
-He leads the VITAL Lab and supervises biotechnology student teams working on high-impact computational and clinical projects, while actively collaborating with clinicians to develop next-generation diagnostics and therapeutic strategies.
+He leads the VITAL Lab at KIT, supervising biotechnology student teams on high-impact computational and clinical projects, while actively collaborating with clinicians across major hospitals to develop next-generation diagnostics and therapeutic strategies.

 Our Research Focus